Special Interest Sections

 The PRSA Richmond Independent Practitioners Alliance enables independent practitioners to network and share information with, and seek advice from, other PRSA members who share their entrepreneurial interests.
 The section’s purpose is to strengthen the independent sector in the Richmond PR community, advocate for independents within the local chapter, advance their business opportunities and create tailored professional development opportunities.

 The Nonprofit Section welcomes PRSA Richmond members who work for nonprofit organizations.
-The group shares best practices and insight on the challenges nonprofits face.
-Information specific to nonprofits is distributed on a regular basis and the group meets several times throughout the year.
+The Nonprofit committee of the board works on programming and other opportunities for members to come together to share best practices and insight specific to the challenges nonprofits face.
+Specifics about programming will be distributed throughout the year.

-The Next Wave is a special interest section for junior practitioners with five years or less of public relations experience.
+The Young Professionals group is a special interest section for PR practitioners who have three years or less of professional PR experience.
 Opportunities include events designed for networking with peers and getting career advice from top-level local practitioners.

 The chapter also offers a mentorship program that will pair members with experienced practitioners who they can meet with periodically to discuss industry insights, career paths and much more.